 We know that some patients don’t respond to Arthrosamid gel.
 Can some patients get worse after Arthrosamid?

 Yes.
 While the majority of patients improve with Arthrosamid, some don’t, and some can get worse.
-Recent data shows that about 5-20% of patients can have worse scores after an Arthrosamid injection.
-This data is not unlike other injects such as hyaluronic acid, PRP or stem cells.
+Recent data show that about 5-20% of patients can have worse scores after an Arthrosamid injection.
+This data is not unlike that of other injectables, such as hyaluronic acid, PRP, or stem cells.
 Worsening scores may be due to deteriorating arthritis rather than the Arthrosamid.

-Can I receive treatment in both my knees?
+Can I receive treatment for both my knees?

 Yes.
-However, as a general rule, we suggest separating the injections by at least a week and not having them done at the one consultation.
+However, as a general rule, we recommend spacing injections by at least 1 week and avoiding them at the same consultation.

 If I have a partial positive effect from Arthrosamid, can I have a top-up injection?

-Yes, but we suggest you wait about 6 months before having a top-up injection, as Arthrosamid can take up to 6 months for its full effect.
-Top-up injections are usually 3mls compared to 6mls for the initial injection.
+Yes, but we recommend waiting approximately 6 months before receiving a top-up injection, as Arthrosamid may take up to 6 months to take full effect.
+Top-up injections are usually 3 mL, compared with 6 mL for the initial injection.

 Could Arthosamid be a game changer for people with intractable knee arthritis?
 Potentially yes.
 We suggest considering Arthosamid if you’ve tried exercise, weight loss, and other injections like Durolane or PRP.
 You need to understand that not all patients improve with Arthrosamid,